 This course focuses on building familiarity with the expectations and rhetorical conventions of graduate level writing at an American university.
 Students will build fundamental writing skills as well as explore the specific conventions of their field in terms of language use, rhetorical practices, and source acknowledgment–including when the source is their own earlier work.
 Throughout the course, students engage in multiple genres of academic writing, building their fluency and confidence, and presenting their work in multiple mediums.

-EDUTL 5902: Advanced Academic Writing for Multilingual Graduate Students
+EDUTL 5902 (TLIELP 5902): Advanced Academic Writing for Multilingual Graduate Students

 3 cr | graded | undergraduate grade option